rchotacode/LightCNLib/README.md

 # LightCNLib
-A lightweight convolutionary neural network library with built in LeNet
+A lightweight convolutionary neural network library with built in (Num/Cuda)py with built-in LeNet support

 # Usage
 1. Navigate to LightCNLib